Raiz Invest Super

 How we invest your money

-Raiz Invest Super allows members access to a range of investment options via its investment in the Raiz Invest Australia Fund ARSN 607 533 002 (the Scheme) a registered managed investment scheme.
+The Raiz Invest Superannuation allows members access to a range of investment options via its investment in the Raiz Invest Australia Fund ARSN 607 533 002 (the Scheme) a registered managed investment scheme.

 The Raiz Investment Account is invested into a mix of ETFs quoted on the ASX in accordance with one of six different Portfolios.
 Raiz interacts with its users via software application developed by Raiz Invest Inc and modified for use in Australia by Raiz Australia.
 The Raiz software is a full solution system, performing the register, administration, operation, AML verification, investor communication and fund management functions.
 In addition, the software communicates to the App to allow the investment performance to be displayed to the member.

-The Investment Committee constructs the Portfolios using strategies based on modern portfolio theory developed by Dr Harry Markowitz, the Nobel Prize winning economist and founder of modern portfolio theory, also advises the Investment Committee.
+The Investment Committee constructs the Portfolios using strategies based on modern portfolio theory developed by Dr Harry Markowitz, the Nobel Prize winning economist and founder of modern portfolio theory.
 Raiz specifies target allocations to each of the ETFs to give each Portfolio the required exposure to equity and fixed-income assets (Target Allocations).

 Your investment in the Scheme is held by the Trustee.

-Your investment in the Scheme is covered by the Scheme PDS which is available from www.raizinvest.com.au.
-You should read this carefully before deciding to become a member of Raiz Invest Super.
+Your investment in the Scheme is covered by the Scheme PDS which is available from https://raizinvest.com.au.
+You should read this carefully before deciding to become a member of Raiz Invest Superannuation.

 SWITCHING INVESTMENT OPTIONS